Ascend/pytorch/docs/en/framework_feature_guide_pytorch/memory_snapshot.md

 ## Constraints

 - TorchNPU 6.0.0 and later versions support this feature.
-- The feature of saving memory snapshot CSV files upon memory overflow (OOM) is supported only on Ascend HDK 25.5.0 and later versions, as well as CANN commercial 8.5.0 and later versions.
+- The feature of saving memory snapshot CSV files upon Out Of Memory(OOM) is supported only on Ascend HDK 25.5.0 and later versions, as well as CANN commercial 8.5.0 and later versions.